csp-at-unimelb/sysopt/README.md

-# SysOpt -  Modelling and Optimisation
+# SysOpt - Systems Modelling and Optimisation

+## Overview
+`sysopt` is a `python3` framework for component based modelling, simulation and optimisation of continuous time dynamic and control systems.

+It allows users to design modular plant and control systems, simulate the trajectory of closed loop systems, and run joint parameter/path optimisation studies.

-Install: `pip install sysopt`
+- Install via `pip install sysopt`

-Update: `pip install sysopt --upgrade`
+- Documentation and user guide at https://sysopt.readthedocs.io .